 When adding visual effects, sometimes it’s easier to apply the same effects to the contents of multiple video tracks so that all of your image layers take on the same look.

 With Adjustment Tracks in VEGAS Edit, you can apply a chain of effects to a dedicated track, thereby applying those effects to the contents of all the tracks underneath.
-Filmora X offers similar functionality with effects filters placed on tracks instead of on clips.
+Filmora 12 offers adjustment layers, and similar functionality with effects filters placed on tracks instead of on clips.

 For cool new visual effects, the integration of artificial intelligence (AI) means a faster, more powerful, smoother workflow.